-16. No development shall be carried out other than to the drawing titled Drainage Strategy SW & FW Pumping Station drawing number 18038-6 rev - received on the 2nd March 2020 unless agreed otherwise by the Council in consultation with Severn Trent Water; Network Rail and the LLFA.
+16. No development shall be carried out other than to the drawing titled Drainage Strategy SW & FW Pumping Station drawing number 18038-6 \rev - received on the 2nd March 2020 unless agreed otherwise by the Council in consultation with Severn Trent Water; Network Rail and the LLFA.

-17. No development above ground level shall commence until a Landscaping Strategy Management Plan (LSMP) indicating a scheme for the long-term management of open space, green infrastructure and planting within the public realm and details of biodiversity management has been submitted to and approved in writing by the Council.
+17. No dwelling shall be occupied until a Landscaping Strategy Management Plan (LSMP) indicating a scheme for the long-term management of open space, green infrastructure and planting within the public realm and details of biodiversity management has been submitted to and approved in writing by the Council.
 The open space, green infrastructure and planting shall thereafter be managed in accordance with the approved Landscape Management Plan, unless otherwise agreed in writing by the Council.

-18. No development above ground level shall take place until details of the on site provision of a younger equipped children's play and signage and including 'green network' cast fingerpost signage has been submitted to and approved in writing by the Council.
+18. No dwelling shall be occupied until details of the on site provision of a younger equipped children's play and signage and including 'green network' cast fingerpost signage has been submitted to and approved in writing by the Council.
 The development shall not be carried out other than in accordance with the approved details, unless otherwise agreed in writing by the Council.

-19. No development above ground level shall commence until a scheme for the permanent lighting of the housing and associated access roads, parking areas and open spaces has been submitted to and approved in writing by the Council.
+19. No dwelling shall be occupied until a scheme for the permanent lighting of the housing and associated access roads, parking areas and open spaces has been submitted to and approved in writing by the Council.
 The lighting scheme should demonstrate that it avoids light spill and potential negative effects upon ecology and habitat areas - with input to the scheme from a suitably qualified and experienced ecologist - and as evidenced on lighting contour diagrams that include 5, 1, 0.5 and 0.3 lux contours.
 The scheme and plan must demonstrate that there will be no increased light reaching ecological habitat and corridor areas from permanent lighting - including from all new lighting for adopted highway.
 Full details of lamp columns, luminaires, cowls / shrouds etc must be submitted.
 The scheme should also take into account the guidance of the 2018 Bat Conservation Trust and Institute of Lighting Professionals Joint Guidance publication.
 The development shall not be carried out other than in accordance with the approved details.

-20. No development above ground level shall commence until details of noise attenuation scheme, including glazing and ventilation details, to meet the standard for internal and external noise levels as defined in table 4 and paragraph 7.7.3.2 of BS8233:2014 (including consideration of maximum sound levels in line with the World Health Organisation's Guidelines for Community Noise) has first been submitted to and approved in writing by the Council.
-The dwelling shall not be occupied other than in accordance with the approved details.
+20. No development above ground floor slab level shall commence until details of noise attenuation scheme, including glazing and ventilation details, to meet the standard for internal and external noise levels as defined in table 4 and paragraph 7.7.3.2 of BS8233:2014 (including consideration of maximum sound levels in line with the World Health Organisation's Guidelines for Community Noise) has first been submitted to and approved in writing by the Council.
+No dwelling shall be occupied until provision has been made in accordance with the approved details.